 We’re spending a lot of time in the water this summer.
 It’s no wonder the ocean is on my mind.

-This is maybe my favorite booklist so far – just so many great picture books about fish, seahorses, and sharks.
+This is maybe my favorite booklist so far – just so many great under the sea themed books!

 - Flotsam by David Wiesner – I love everything David Wiesner does, and this miiiiight be my favorite of his books.
 This clever wordless story of a camera that washes up on a beach filled with mysterious film is a total crowd-pleaser.

 - Wave by Suzy Lee – Another wordless one, I’ve probably read this with Ella 50 times.
 She never gets tired of the story of a little girl timidly experiencing an ocean tide for the first time.

 - Swim!
 Swim! by Lerch – Lerch can’t find anyone to be his friend in his little fishbowl.
 Everyone seems to be ignoring him.
 Is there hope for friendship for a little fish?

 - This is Not My Hat by Jon Klassen – This Caldecott winner follows a little fish who has stolen a hat.
 And he THINKS he’s gotten away with it.

 - Manfish: A Story of Jacques Cousteau by Jennifer Berne and Éric Puybaret – I always love a good non-fiction picture book, and this one, about the man who pioneered scuba diving is fascinating and beautiful.

 - Shark v.
 Train by Chris Barton and Tom Lichtenheld – Who is stronger?
 Shark or Train?
 Who is faster?
 Who would win in ping pong or pie eating?
 You’ll never know if you don’t read this book. . . .